 This cash-only dive modeled after a living room tends to get sweaty.
-You can blame that on a free jukebox full of long forgotten ’50s soul songs and Showtime’s house band, Granny and the Boys—a quintet led by an 81-year-old woman.
+You can blame that on a free jukebox full of long forgotten 1950s soul songs and Showtime’s house band, Granny and the Boys (a quintet led by a woman in her 80s).
 If you haven’t already guessed it, this place is quirky.
 A $5 Natty Boh/shot special will give you the courage to ask someone to dance.
-Things typically don’t kick off until 11 or later, so plan on this being your final destination for the night.
+Things typically don’t kick off until 11pm or later, so plan on this being your final destination for the night.

 If you’re looking for a suit-and-tie, expense-account crowd, this scene-y bar and restaurant near the White House fits the bill.
-It’s the fourth locale of the legendary restaurant in Miami Beach that got its humble start on a front porch in 1931.
-Today, the interior is dialed up to match the opulent menu of seafood towers, $75 porterhouse and signature stone crabs.
+It’s the third spin-off of the legendary restaurant in Miami Beach that got its humble start on a front porch in 1931.
+Here, the interior of the former bank is dialed up to match the opulent menu of seafood towers, $79 porterhouse and signature stone crabs.
 Slide into one of the supper-club-inspired curved banquettes to see and be seen, or plant yourself at the expansive bar.
 Happy hour runs from 2:30–6:30pm daily.

 The mural of a busty redhead spilling out of her dress says it all: You can let loose at Madam’s Organ.
-This Adams Morgan institution has five bars within four levels (the second floor bar is known as the “Pick-Up Joint”) and features live music every night of the week.
+This Adams Morgan institution has five bars within four levels (the second floor bar is known as the “pick-up joint”) and features live music every night of the week.
 Dancing on tables is not out of the ordinary, and half-price beer and wine during happy hour serves as conversation lubrication (a phrase we shall never repeat).
 Bonus points if you pick up a redhead, since gingers get half-price beer, wine and rail drinks at all times.